 We have a standard procedure for handling complaints which is as follows:

 Making a complaint

 Our office is independently operated and has a sole Director who is the owner of the branch.
 In the first instance, your complaint should be directed in writing (An Email is acceptable) to a manager working at Ben Siggins Estate Agents that haven’t been involved in the situation you are making a complaint about.
-For our Maidstone office, this would be Kevin Dennett (email@example.com).
+For our offices, this would be either Kevin Dennett (firstname.lastname@example.org) or Matthew Groves (email@example.com).
 Your complaint will be acknowledged within three working days.
 The branch will conduct a full and thorough investigation, and a full written response will be sent within 15 working days.
 If this timescale cannot be achieved, we will write to you and let you know why these time frames cannot be met.

 If you feel the matter remains unresolved, you should write to the Director at Ben Siggins Estate Agents explaining why you are unhappy with the response.
 The Director will conduct a review of your complaint and will give a final viewpoint in writing within ten working days.